Tony Benn Review of British Wealthy Faux-Left Politician's Autobiography Tony Benn: Dare to be a Daniel (2004) (This review was removed from Amazon)

 Fascism was the response of capitalism to the arrival in Moscow in 1917 of socialism.
 However distorted it later became under Joe Stalin it was seen as a threat - in every form - communism, socialism, social democracy - everything that challenged the capitalist system - the repression of it was supported by western leaders.
 And in my opinion from 1917 until the Berlin wall came down and still today it is the prime objective of any of the governments representing capitalist societies or believing in capitalist ideas to destroy all forms of socialism, and a readiness to use fascism for that purpose.”
 [From my tape recording]

-Mass murder in Russia isn't everyone's idea of 'a form' of brotherhood and freedom; nor is the supply of technology by huge capitalist organisations to Jews running the USSR; nor is it obvious that governments, with their officials and propaganda and civil servants, 'believe in capitalist ideas'.
+Mass murder in Russia isn't everyone's idea of 'a form' of brotherhood and freedom; nor is the supply of technology by huge Jew-run capitalist organisations in the USA to Jews running the USSR; nor is it obvious that governments, with their officials and propaganda and civil servants, 'believe in capitalist ideas'.
 Benn doesn't distinguish Italy from Germany: Italy, probably disillusioned that, even after supporting the Allies in the First World War, they weren't to be awarded anything, decided they need to hang together—there was no Jewish implication.
 Benn's views on the Second World War were the dominant Jewish-driven ones; to which he seems to have never applied any critical thinking whatsoever, at the time, or subsequently.
 Nor of course to the 'Cold War'.
 As the years stretched on after 1945, his misunderstandings widened.
 For example, the idea that wars could be simple money-making schemes was probably barred to him: he quotes an 1823 classification of wars ('.. some are ...wars of aggression; some .. balance of power; some [assert] ... technical rights; some ... repel invasion')—the war-profiteers/warbucks idea was missing.
 He 'served' with Harold Wilson at the time of genocide in Vietnam, and in Nigeria, as far as I know doing nothing about either.

 Speech 1994 on media workers opposing war with Iraq is fifteen minutes on the start of WW2, defining 'fascism' which he attributes to Hitler, and seriously suggesting that media workers might be anti-war even when the Jewish media owners wanted war.